SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Chicken Ranch Casino

-In Sonora and close to Yosemite National Park, Chicken Ranch Casino is a fun place to enjoy your favorite games and a wide choice of slots.
-There are also on-the-spot competitions and events run throughout the year.
+Located in the Gold Rush town of Jamestown, close to Sonora, Chicken Ranch Casino is a fun place to enjoy your favorite games and a wide choice of slots.
+They also run on-the-spot competitions and events throughout the year.

 Attractions include boating and fishing on the lake and rafting on the Tuolumne River.
 There are also many miles of walking and biking trails in the vicinity.

-Railway enthusiasts will love the Railtown 1897 State Park with its great steam engines, and stunning Stanislaus National Forest is half an hour's drive.
+Railway enthusiasts will love the Railtown 1897 State Park with its great steam engines, and stunning Stanislaus National Forest is just half an hour's drive away.

 This family-friendly destination makes for a central location in easy reach of the major attractions in the Yosemite area.